Where do my Postgres settings come from ?

-set local parameter=value and another one is not valid for every parameters
+set local parameter=value and another one is not valid for every parameter

-I also learnt that Debian had a tool for that!
+I also learned that Debian had a tool for that!
 It’s called

 will assist you in displaying and setting Postgres parameter!